rakesh-rs211/Introduction-to-C/ReadMe.md

 1. Mark your attendance
 2. Guest accounts
 ## Acessing the files
 The course material is available on Github.
-And you can clone the repository using the following command
+And you can clone the repository using the following command to local machine or the cluster if you have access.
 ```console
 $ git clone https://github.com/rakesh-rs211/Introduction-to-C.git
 ```